lbdyck/relpdse/README.md

- This tool was created after I found a web disussion at https://ibmmainframes.com/about61886.html with sample code provided by Pedro back in November 2013.
+ This tool was created after I found a web disussion at https://ibmmainframes.com/about61886.html with sample code provided by Pedro Vera back in November 2013.